dvwhite/page-tracker-nodejs/README.md

 npx playwright install
 ```

-This step downloads the required browser binares that Playwright uses to interact with webpages.
+This step downloads the required browser binaries that Playwright uses to interact with webpages.

 4. **Build the project**